appwrite-community/htf24-hackathon-submissions/submissions/joblier.md

-# Hackathon Submission: Joblier - Job Solution App
+# Hackathon Submission: Joblier - Find your dream job with joblier's smart search

 ## GitHub handles of Team Members
 _Enter the GitHub handles of all your team members (including yourself) as separate bullet points_